 |Global Training Programs||Foreign Language & Business Culture Trainee course, Business School Dispatch, Overseas Trainee Dispatch, GMA, EE||Program participants are sent overseas and are surrounded by talented people from around the world, with the aim of developing the mindset and skills needed to become next-generation leaders in global group management.||181|

 Development of Human Resources Capable of Global Group Management

-We also focus on the development of human resources capable of taking responsibility for global group management, which is a key pillar of Mitsui & Co.'s consolidated management.
+We also focus on the development of human resources capable of taking responsibility for global group management, which is a key pillar of Mitsui's consolidated management.

-We have given a boost from a personnel affairs aspect, in order to rouse our employees' tenacity and willingness to take on challenges, so that each of them can work with vitality and high motivation.
-The objectives of conducting the appraisal process are not only to enhance employee understanding of Mitsui's management philosophy and motivate employees to meet management objectives, or to provide input for fixing compensation or assigning new positions, but also to promote human resources development through the appraisal process.
-Employees meet periodically with their managers for appraisal meetings and receive comprehensive feedback on their performance and specific contributions.
-These meetings create an effective framework for human resources development.
+Mitsui and its group companies encourage employees to take on new challenges and to work hard with high motivation and enthusiasm, by supporting them also from the perspective of personnel appraisals.
+The objectives of conducting the appraisal process are not limited to enhancing employee understanding of Mitsui's management philosophy and motivating employees to meet management objectives, or to provide input for fixing compensation or assigning new positions, but also to promote talent development through the appraisal process.
+Appraisal meetings are held periodically between employees and their managers, and employees receive comprehensive feedback on their performance and specific contributions.
+These meetings create an effective framework for human resources/personal ability development.